Images from

 May 23, Monday (2012 mtg)

-Slept well in spite of the mouse running over my head as I slept with my mummy bag drawn over my head with just my face exposed.
+Slept well in spite of the mouse running over my head as I passed the night with my mummy bag drawn over my head with just my face exposed.
 Whipped up some good oatmeal this morning with the help of the dried maple syrup that we picked up at Big Spring Shelter.
 Put on my old boots for today, packed up and headed toward Wesser and Wesserburgers!

 The southern Nantahalas presented the best of its rugged terrain especially after Tellico Gap.
 After the Gap, the trail was a roller coaster of up and down.
 The burned up fire tower on Wesser Bald provided nice views of the surrounding Nantahala Mountains.
 From there it was two miles of steep down, down, down hill toward the Town of Wesser, North Carolina.
 There were many fine views on the descent to the Nantahala River Valley.
 Ruffed grouse serenaded us today, and we saw wildlife such as a toad, a snake, and many different wildflowers.